-The proposed Project area will be restored to its pre-development state, subject to environmental requirements and the wishes of the landowner.
+The proposed developments areas for each of the three properties and transmission line will be restored to its pre-development state, subject to environmental requirements and the wishes of the landowner.
 The following will be undertaken:

-- any trenches/drains excavated will be filled with suitable materials and leveled - any roads or embankments will be removed completely, filled with suitable subgrade material and leveled - any compacted ground will be tilled, mixed with suitable sub-grade materials and leveled - any damage to any existing tile drainage system caused by the Project will be repaired/restored - prepared soil, with all the nutrients required by the crop to grow, will be spread wherever necessary.
+- any trenches/drains excavated will be filled with suitable materials and leveled - any roads or embankments will be removed completely, filled with suitable subgrade material and leveled - any compacted ground will be tilled, mixed with suitable sub-grade materials and leveled - any damage to any existing tile drainage system, if present, caused by the Project will be repaired/restored

+• prepared soil, with all the nutrients required by the crop to grow, will be spread wherever necessary.